7 Reasons Crash Diets Are Bad For Your Health

 You don’t have to look far to find claims like these for weight loss diets and products.
 They’re ubiquitous on radio, TV, magazines, and the Internet.
 And you know what?
 Crash diets and plans like these almost always end in failure.

-Here are 9 reasons that crash diets are bad for your health.
+Here are 9 dangers and side effects of crash diets that can be bad for your health.

 1. Not sustainable.

 It’s not sustainable to try and exist on a highly-restrictive diet for long periods of time.
 You’ll either develop cravings so intense, that you’ll go off the rails and overeat.
 Or you’ll end up so weak and malnourished, you’ll go back to eating the way you did before dieting.
 And if you go back to your old ways, you can probably guess what the scale is going to do.

 2. Slow metabolism.

 At first a restricted diet low in calories can shock your system and lead to initial weight loss.
 But stick with a starvation-style diet for very long, and your metabolism begins to make adjustments.
 Instead of losing fat, your metabolism slows to store fat and calories for energy, because you’re not eating enough.